dominodatalab/domino-training-wine-quality/README.md

 Paste the copied link into a new private/incognito window.
 Note that you're able to view the app without being logged into Domino.

-PS - Domino provides free licenses for business users to login and view models/apps etc.
+PS - Domino provides free licenses for business users to log in and view apps.

 ### *** End of Labs ***

-So now that we've got our model into production are we done?
-No!
-We want to make sure that any models we deploy stay healthy over time, and if our models do drop in performance, we want to quickly identify and remediate any issues.
-Stay tuned for a demo of integrated model monitoring to see how a ML Engineer would automate the model monitoring process and make remediation a breeze.